MASS TIMBER HOUSING PLANNING PARTNERSHIP

-The Oregon Mass Timber Coalition, The Oregon iSector and it’s Housing Innovation Partnership, and members from the above organizations have joined together in planning for a Mass Timber Housing Center for Innovation Excellence.
+The Oregon Mass Timber Coalition (OMTC), The Oregon iSector and it’s Housing Innovation Partnership (HIP), and members from the above organizations have joined together in planning for a Mass Timber Housing Center for Innovation Excellence.

 - A severe housing shortage creates instability, poor health outcomes, and educational setbacks, all of which disproportionately impact people of color.

 - Lack of housing also impedes economic growth and contributes to long commutes, especially in rural communities.

 - Climate change is degrading the health of forests and waterways, resulting in heightened risk of catastrophic wildfire.